2004 United States presidential election in Illinois

 The 2004 United States presidential election in Illinois took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose 21 representatives, or electors to the Electoral College, who voted for president and vice president.

 Illinois was won by Democratic nominee John Kerry by a 10.3% margin of victory.
 Prior to the election, all 12 news organizations considered this a state Kerry would win, or otherwise considered as a safe blue state.
 A reliable blue state that no Republican has won since Bush's father George H. W. Bush in 1988, Illinois voted for Democratic Senator John Kerry in 2004 with almost 55% of the vote.

-Kerry's victory in Illinois was primarily due to carrying seventy percent of the vote in the Chicago area's Cook County, where about 43% of Illinois' population resides.
-Amongst the remaining 57% of the population, President George W. Bush won 54.6% (1,749,203 votes) to 45.3% (1,452,265 votes).
+Kerry's victory in Illinois was due to carrying seventy percent of the vote in the Chicago area's Cook County, where about 43% of Illinois' population resides.
+Excluding Cook County, President George W. Bush would have won the state 54.6% (1,749,203 votes) to 45.3% (1,452,265 votes).
 President Bush was victorious in Chicago's collar counties, although the results in those counties were narrower than his victories downstate.

-As of the 2020 presidential election, this was the last presidential election in which a Democrat failed to carry any of Chicago's collar counties.
-This also remains the only election in which the Republican nominee has won the national popular vote without carrying Illinois.
+As of the 2024 presidential election, this was the last presidential election in which a Democrat failed to carry any of Chicago's collar counties.
+This is the first election in which the Republican nominee has won the national popular vote without carrying Illinois.
 It also marks the only occurrence in which Illinois has voted for the losing candidate in two consecutive presidential elections (after it had voted against Bush in 2000).
+Bush was the first Republican to ever win two terms without ever carrying the state.